lizglennphd/lizglennphd.github.io/content/consulting.md

     id: statistics
     content:
       title: Advanced Statistical Analyses
-      text: Statistical Techniques include -
+      text:
-      - Structural Equation Modelling: How do these variables influence each other?
+      - Structural Equation Modelling:` How do these variables influence each other?
 In these models, we can also use latent variable modelling to increase precision of our findings.
 This includes mediation and moderation models.
-      - Latent Variable Modelling (Confirmatory Factor Analysis): How do individual data sources represent or measure larger theoretical concepts (latent variables)?
+      - Latent Variable Modelling (Confirmatory Factor Analysis):` How do individual data sources represent or measure larger theoretical concepts (latent variables)?
-      - Latent Growth Curve Modelling: Are there changes in these variables over time?
+      - Latent Growth Curve Modelling:` Are there changes in these variables over time?
 Do certain variables or interventions impact change?
-      - Latent Profile Analysis: Within this population, are there distinct groups based on certain characteristics (variables)?
+      - Latent Profile Analysis:` Within this population, are there distinct groups based on certain characteristics (variables)?

 ---